-Motivational Interviewing (MI) is an evidence-based practice designed to engage ambivalent or resistant people.
-MI can be used by job developers and case managers to help resolve a client’s ambivalence and promote positive change by eliciting and strengthening the client’s own motivation.
+Motivational Interviewing (MI) is an evidenced-based practice designed to the client’s own motivation to change.
+MI works best with clients who are ambivalent, resistant, or difficult to engage.
+MI can be used by job developers and frontline staff to commit to change goals and actually follow through.
+Through the use of specific conversational skills and strategies, frontline staff can help clients take ownership over achieving their desired outcomes.
 In this full day course, you’ll have the opportunity to practice the basic techniques of MI and understand how you can apply it in your own work with job seekers.

 Topics covered include: